dhis2-chap/chap_model_template/README.md

-# Minimalist example of model integration with CHAP
+# A template for model integration with CHAP
-This document demonstrates a minimalist example of how to write a CHAP-compatible forecasting model.
-The example is written in Python, uses few variables without any lag and a standard machine learning model.
-It simply learns a linear regression from rain and temperature to disease cases in the same month, without considering any previous disease or climate data.
-It also assumes and works only with a single region.
-The model is not meant to accurately capture any interesting relations - the purpose is just to show how CHAP integration works in a simplest possible setting.
+This template provides a foundational code structure in Python for integrating models with CHAP.
+It includes essential components for model training and forecasting but is not designed to run immediately.
+For a complete, runnable example, please find to the "minimalist_example" repository.

 ## Running the model without CHAP integration
 Before getting a new model to work as part of CHAP, it can be useful to develop and debug it while running it directly a small dataset from file.